A Centre for Outstanding Performance

 The Perse continued to play a role in Peter’s life – he was tutored by fellow Old Persean F. R. Leavis (1914) whilst at Cambridge, and remained eternally grateful to teachers John Tanfield and Cecil Crouch for lending him the money to put on his first production – Anouilh’s Point of Departure at the ADC.
 Fortunately, the show was a success, and they got their money back!

 The Perse played a formative role in developing his artistic career and Peter was kind enough to recognise that.
 We are keen that his outstanding contribution to the performing arts is recognised by his old school and we are thus delighted that the Hall family have kindly agreed for our new performing arts centre to be named after him.
 We hope that Peter’s remarkable career in the creative arts will serve as an example and inspiration to future generations of pupils.

-The Peter Hall Performing Arts Centre is nearing completion and will officially be opened in March.
-Designed by award winning theatre architects Haworth Tompkins, it will transform the Upper site and increase the opportunities for pupils in the creative arts.
+The Peter Hall Performing Arts Centre was officially be opened in March.
+Designed by award winning theatre architects Haworth Tompkins, it has transformed the Upper site and increases the opportunities for pupils in the creative arts.
 We are very grateful to the alumni, friends and parents who have supported the project by ‘naming’ seats in the auditorium.
 If you would like to name a seat prior to the official opening of the Peter Hall Performing Arts Centre, you can do so here or contact Maša Amatt (email@example.com) who will also be able to explain the tax efficient options available.

 We are very excited about the drama, music, debating, art, public speaking and lecture opportunities created by the Peter Hall Performing Arts Centre, and we are very honoured that the Hall family are supporting the project.